sjstoelting/pgsql-tweaks/PGXNREADME.md

 ## Testing

-When your local language is not set LC_MESSAGES to en_EN, you have to execute the the test in the installation directory with an additional parameter to have comparable resutls.
+When your local language is not set LC_MESSAGES to en_EN, you have to execute the the test in the installation directory with an additional parameter to have comparable results.

 ```bash
 LC_MESSAGES=en_EN psql -f test/sql/out/pgsql-tweaks-[version number].sql > pgsql-tweaks-test-[version number].out